Clothing in India: History

 Indian textiles were traded from ancient times with China, Southeast Asia, and the Roman Empire.
-The Periplus of the Erythraean Sea mentions mallow cloth, muslins and coarse cottons.
+The Periplus of the Erythraean Sea mentions mallow cloth, muslins, and coarse cottons.
 (Note: The Periplus states the various regions of production of cloth, including the Gangetic plain.
-Ancient Romans called Indian textiles by names such as gangetika, nebula and venti meaning woven wind.
-Marco Polo's Description of the world gives an idea of textile trade of the time, with a mention that Gujarat has the best textiles in the world.)
-Port towns like Masulipatnam and Barygaza won fame for its production of muslins and fine cloth.
-Trade with the Arabs who were middlemen in the spice trade between India and Europe brought Indian textiles into Europe, where it was favoured by royalty in the 17th–18th century.
+Ancient Romans called Indian textiles by names such as gangetika, nebula and venti, meaning woven wind.
+Marco Polo's Description of the world gives an idea of the textile trade of the time, with a mention that Gujarat has the best textiles in the world.)
+Port towns like Masulipatnam and Barygaza won fame for their production of muslins and fine cloth.
+Trade with the Arabs, who were middlemen in the spice trade between India and Europe, brought Indian textiles into Europe, where they were favoured by royalty in the 17th–18th century.
 The Dutch, French and British East India Companies competed for monopoly of the spice trade in the Indian Ocean but were posed with the problem of payment for spices, which was in gold or silver.
 To counter this problem, bullion was sent to India to trade for the textiles, a major portion of which were subsequently traded for spices in other trade posts, which then were traded along with the remaining textiles in London.
-Printed Indian calicos, chintz, muslins and patterned silk flooded the British market and in time the designs were copied onto imitation prints by textile manufacturers in Britain, reducing the dependence on India.
+Printed Indian calicos, chintz, muslins and patterned silk flooded the British market, and in time the designs were copied onto imitation prints by textile manufacturers in Britain, reducing the dependence on India.

 Opposition to British rule in India, in particular the 1905 partition of Bengal, sparked the nationwide Swadeshi movement.
-One of the integral aims of the movement was to attain self-sufficiency, and to promote Indian goods while boycotting British goods in the market.
+One of the integral aims of the movement was to attain self-sufficiency and to promote Indian goods while boycotting British goods in the market.
 This was idealised in the production of Khadi.
 Khadi and its products were encouraged by the nationalist leaders over British goods, while also being seen as a means to empower the rural artisans.